 Florida law outlines several alimony options.
 The alimony you pursue will depend on the specific facts and circumstances of your case.

-- Rehabilitative Alimony: Financial support to help a spouse acquire skills or education for self-support.
+- Rehabilitative Alimony: financial support to help a spouse acquire skills or education for self-support

-- Temporary Alimony: Support provided during the divorce proceedings.
+- Temporary Alimony: support provided during the divorce proceedings

 While alimony is usually paid in installments, lump-sum payments may be granted in certain situations.